anasnafis77/Glaucoma-Detection-UNet/README.md

 ## Usage
 Below are the procedure for using this script:
 1. Run this: `python inference_script.py` in command prompt.
-Make sure you are on 'Code' the directory.
+Make sure you are in 'Code' directory.
 2. Choose your retinal image.
 3. After a few seconds, the detection result should appear in command prompt and json file.